Tony Whitford

+Early life and career

-Whitford was born in 1941 and raised in the Northwest Territories, in the small town of Fort Smith, at the time the capital of the NWT.
+Whitford was born on June 11, 1941, and raised in the Northwest Territories, in the small town of Fort Smith, at the time the capital of the NWT.

 As a young man, he worked for Northern Transportation Company (NTCL) on the boats sailing the Mackenzie River and for Northern Canada Power Commission (NCPC) in Fort Smith and Taltson River.
 Whitford and family moved to Calgary in 1973 where he attended the University of Calgary.
 He moved to Yellowknife in 1977 and began a career with the Territorial and Federal governments.